Headache

 If your child has any of the following:

-• A headache that is brought on by coughing or straining
+• A headache worse on coughing or straining

-• They need to use paracetamol or ibuprofen more than 3 days a week for their headaches
+• Needing to use paracetamol or ibuprofen more than 3 days a week for their headache

 You need to contact a doctor or nurse today.